docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

     - Support for extending or overriding math and logical operator behavior on a class-by-class basis.
       See :ref:`operator-overloading`.

-    For complete details, see Chapter 8, :ref:`extendscript-tools-and-features`.
+    For complete details, see :ref:`extendscript-tools-and-features`.
 - JavaScript compilation, through the ExtendScript Toolkit.
-See Chapter 2, :ref:`the-extendscript-toolkit`.
+See :ref:`the-extendscript-toolkit`.
 - XML integration: ExtendScript defines the XML object, which allows you to process XML with your
 - JavaScript scripts.
-For complete details, see Chapter 9, :ref:`integrating-xml-into-javascript`.
+For complete details, see :ref:`integrating-xml-into-javascript`.
 - Scripting support for XMP metadata manipulation: XMPScript provides a JavaScript API for the Adobe